Water Mitigation vs. Water Restoration: What’s the Difference?

 Water damage can strike your home without notice.
 A leaking pipe may burst and flood your basement while you're on vacation.
 Your dishwasher may suddenly leak and spill water on your hardwood kitchen floor due to faulty maintenance.
 A spring storm may cause a leaking roof to give in, causing water damage to the structure of your home.
 There are many situations where water mitigation and water restoration services may be needed.

 But what is the difference between water mitigation and water restoration?
-Fully understanding the water damage restoration process is important to help you see what is done by water damage restoration professionals and what you can expect when they're at your home or property.
+Fully understanding the restoration process is important to help you see what is done by water damage restoration professionals and what you can expect when they're at your home or property.
 Learn more about the differences between water mitigation and water restoration below.

 WHAT IS WATER DAMAGE MITIGATION?